Nicole Sullivan: Personal life

 Sullivan is married to actor Jason Packham.
 They have two sons, born May 2007 and August 2009.

-Sullivan won the first edition of Celebrity Poker Showdown.
-Her charity was Alley Cat Allies, a nonprofit advocacy organization dedicated to transforming communities to protect and improve the lives of cats, which received $100,000 as a result of her victory.
+Sullivan won the first edition of Celebrity Poker Showdown, donating $100,000 to the charity Alley Cat Allies.

 Sullivan also made an appearance in an episode of It's Me or the Dog along with her husband, their then twenty-month-old son Dashel (Dash), their three cats, and their four mixed-breed dogs: Paco (a Chihuahua mix), Jackson (a Lab mix), Donut (a Great Pyrenees mix), and Funzies (a Catahoula Leopard mix).

+In November 2021, Sullivan listed her home in Hollywood Hills for 1.45 million dollars.